FLRW Cosmology in Metric-Affine $F(R,Q)$ Gravity: Introduction

-The Metric-Affine technique \cite{ref19} and \cite{ref29}-\cite{ref43} has received significant attention in recent years, particularly for its cosmological applications \cite{ref44}-\cite{ref55}.
+The Metric-Affine technique \cite{ref16,ref17,ref18,ref19,ref20,ref21,ref22,ref23,ref24,ref25,ref26,ref27, ref28,ref29,ref30,ref31,ref32,ref33,ref34,ref35,ref36,ref37,ref38,ref39,ref40,ref41,ref42,ref43,ref44,ref45,ref46,ref47} has received significant attention in recent years, particularly for its cosmological applications \cite{ref48,ref49,ref50,ref51,ref52,ref53,ref54,ref55,ref56,ref57,ref58,ref59}.
 This interest may stem from the straightforward geometrical interpretation of the additional impacts that operate in this framework (in comparison to GR).
 In other words, spacetime torsion and non-metricity alone are responsible for the alterations.
-Moreover, matter with inherent structure excites these geometric concepts \cite{ref46} and \cite{ref56}-\cite{ref59}.
-The MAG scheme gains an additional favorable aspect from this relationship between generalized geometry and inner structure.
-In this study, we will take this framework into account.\\
+Moreover, matter with inherent structure excites these geometric concepts \cite{ref50} and \cite{ref60,ref61,ref62,ref63}.
+The MAG scheme gains an additional favorable aspect from this relationship between generalized geometry and inner structure. \\

-These in turn provide motivation for the construction of a theory from such affinely connected metric theories, and in particular from their Riemann-Cartan subclass \cite{ref60}, using a specific but non-special connection.
-This would provide the extra degrees of freedom typically needed in any gravitational modification by producing both non-zero curvature and non-zero torsion simultaneously \cite{ref61}.
-Consequently, both the early and late universe evolution may be satisfactorily explained by Myrzakulov gravity \cite{ref62}–\cite{ref66}. \cite{ref62} contains a new study of the cosmology that results from using such a framework and the computation of the evolution of observable quantities like the density parameters and the effective dark energy equation-of-state parameter.
-They have explored the cosmological behavior, emphasizing the connection's effect, using the mini-super-space technique, expressing the theory as a deformation from both general relativity and its teleparallel counterpart.
-The observational limitations on Myrzakulov $F(R,T)$-gravity have been studied by \cite{ref67}.
-Several Metric-Affine Myrzakulov Gravity Theories and their applications are discussed in \cite{ref68}–\cite{ref74}.\\
+These, in turn, give us a reason to develop cosmological models in these affinely connected metric theories, especially from their Riemann-Cartan subclass \cite{ref64}, using a certain but not unique connection.
+By creating both non-zero curvature and non-zero torsion at the same time, this would add the extra degrees of freedom that are usually needed for any gravitational change \cite{ref65}.
+As a result, both early and late universe evolution may be satisfactorily explained by Metric-Affine gravity \cite{ref66,ref67,ref68,ref69,ref70}. \cite{ref66} is a new study of cosmology that was made possible by using this kind of framework and computing how observable quantities like density parameters and the effective dark energy equation-of-state parameter change over time.
+They have explored the cosmological behavior, emphasizing the connection's effect, using the mini-super-space technique, and expressing the theory as a deformation from both general relativity and its teleparallel counterpart.
+The observational limitations on Metric-Affine $F(R,T)$-gravity have been studied by \cite{ref71}.
+Several Metric-Affine Gravity Theories and their applications are discussed in \cite{ref72,ref73,ref74,ref75,ref76,ref77,ref78}.\\